 Sunrise Divers is not just a website.
 We are right here to help you with a PADI 5 Star shop, helpful and experienced staff, quality rental equipment and plenty of local knowledge.
 We hope to meet you in person!

 20 Years of Thailand Diving Experience

 Sunrise Divers has been operating in Phuket, Thailand since 1999 logging thousands of dives all over the region.
 We know the area, we know the dive sites, we know the boats.
 Let us help you find the right trip!

 We advertise all trips at the official rates agreed with the boat operators.
 If you are offered the same trip on the same liveaboard at a lower price, tell us!
 We promise to get you the best trip at the best possible price!

 We Make Booking Liveaboards Easy

-South Siam 4 runs twice weekly 3 day / 2 night trips including Similan Islands, Koh Bon, Koh Tachai, Surin islands and also diving at Richelieu Rock.
-You can also make a longer trip by starting on the right day (ask us for details - see prices b [...]
+South Siam 3 runs twice weekly 3 day / 2 night trips to the Similan Islands, Koh Bon, Koh Tachai, Surin islands and Richelieu Rock.
+Divers can make a longer trip by starting on the right day (ask us for details - see more information and prices [...]

 Prices starting from 6000 / day

-Cruises in the Similan Islands / Richelieu Rock and also into Myanmar (Burma) with the liveaboard "Deep Andaman Queen".
-This stylish and comfortable liveaboard started operating in November 2003 and was operating in Thailand for 7 years before sp [...]
+Cruises in the Similan Islands / Richelieu Rock and also into Myanmar (Burma) with the liveaboard "Deep A [...]